BCDevOps/developer-experience/docs/resiliency-checklist.md

 A health check is a simple script that activates on a schedule.
 If the expected response does not return in a certain amount of time, the container can be restarted, which often is enough to fix whatever issue has caused the application to fail.
-It's also an important part of making sure that the pod restarts on another node, if necessary.

 ### Ensure you have regular backups taken of your database(s).